swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 forms of community building better suited to drawing people into the game - specifically, high quality video commentary.

-Game commentary is deeply important activity in the Go world, but prior to the last few years you would either have to read a book or understand Chinese, Korean, or Japanese well enough to watch a Go television show.
+Game commentary is a deeply important activity in the Go world, but prior to the last few years you either had to read a book or understand enough Chinese, Korean, or Japanese to watch a Go television show.

-The best place to watch free Go commentary videos you ask?
+So what's the best place to watch free English friendly Go commentary videos you ask?

-Youtube.
+Youtube!

 ### Youtube